benhamill/changems/README.md

 - API end point to get the changes between 2 arbitrary releases
 - A design that looks good
 - Something intereting on the home page
-- A way to import release notes from a gem

 ## Getting Started With The Project

 ### 0. Ruby Version

-Changems is designed to run on Ruby **1.9.2**.
+Changems is designed to run on Ruby **1.9.2** and RubyGems **1.8.15**.
+That latter is why rubygems is vendored; so I can make Heroku load that instead of the older version they're using.

 ### 1. Setup